 GEOPHYSICAL FACT FILE

-ELECTROMAGNETIC METHODS 1
+ELECTROMAGNETIC METHODS

 INTRODUCTION

-Electromagnetic (EM) systems measure ground conductivity by the process of electromagnetic induction.
-The systems consist of transmitter and receiver coils spaced at standard configurations.
-The transmitting coil outputs a primary electromagnetic field which in turn induces a secondary field in the ground.
-The receiving coil measures both the magnitude of the secondary field (quadrature component) and the ratio between the primary and secondary fields (in-phase component).
-Quadrature fields are proportional to ground conductivity, which is sensitive to bulk changes in lithology, groundwater or ground contamination.
-Metal produces strong secondary fields making the in-phase component useful for finding buried metal targets.
+During survey operations the EM system is suspended above ground, avoiding direct contact.
+This operational mode makes EM surveys rapid and cost effective compared to conventional resistivity surveys.
+The transmitting coil outputs a primary electromagnetic field, which induces a secondary field in the ground.
+The receiving coil measures the magnitude of the secondary field (quadrature component) and the ratio between primary and secondary fields (in-phase component).
+Quadrature fields are proportional to ground conductivity, responsive to bulk changes in lithology, groundwater and ground contamination.
+Metal produces strong secondary fields, so the in-phase component is a useful indicator of buried metal targets.

 APPLICATIONS